wadrodrog/config/README.md

 This repository contains all my personal config files.
 These include dotfiles, software settings and docs.

-This may be not very nice as I'm not very experienced user, but feedback is appreciated.
+It may be not very nice as I'm not very experienced user, but feedback is appreciated.

-Use `restore.sh` script to automatically restore all symlinks.
+`restore.sh` script automatically restores all symlinks.
 It will remove all original config files and replace with files in repo.
-It is assumed original config file are default or don't exist.
+It is assumed original config files are default or don't exist.

 - `~/.zshrc` → `./zshrc`
 - `~/.p10k.zsh` → `./p10k.zsh`